-A winding up petition is a serious problem for the company especially if it has been advertised.
+A winding up petition being served is a serious problem for the company.
+Especially if it has been advertised.
 Once advertised the bank will freeze the account and this can be the end of the company as suppliers, employees and other creditors will not be paid.
-Thus any goodwill left in the company will be hanging by a thread.
-In the case of Lotus, the petition was not advertised in the London Gazette but a beady eyed reporter spotted it on the court list for that day and published the fact.
-Lotus had obviously got an agreement with the petitioner not to advertise and as it turned out the matter was settled and the winding up petition was dismissed.
-However the petition still had to be heard.
+However, even if the petition is dismissed the petition still has to be heard.
+This can pose a problem to a high profile company as it is published on the court's list of cases of the day.
 So what happens in the event of the petition being heard by the court?

 Other grounds might include: Abuse of process by the petitioner In this case the judge has to be satisfied that the petitioner is using the court to settle a score/dispute or have a commercial advantage ie a competitor.

 It can also have regard to the position of the other creditors.
 Re Dollar Land (Feltham) & Ors BCC 740 reported that the court decided that a winding-up order should be rescinded if there was a real prospect that CVA proposals would be approved by the company's creditors.